310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/feeling_hopeful.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
-Hrm…?
+Hm…?
 That’s one way to put it… But yeah, something like that.
 {% endbubble %}

 {% bubble Shinobu v2 %}